BeebMaster - BeebHelp - Formatting ST-506 Winchester Discs

 MFM and RLL Recording

 ST-506 Winchester Discs support either the MFM or RLL recording method.
 All you need to know is that RLL is higher density than MFM.
-On the BBC, RLL encoding formats 47 sectors per track.
-With MFM encoding, you get 33 sectors per track.
+On the BBC, RLL encoding formats 46 or 47 sectors per track.
+With MFM encoding, you get 32 or 33 sectors per track.

 The Adaptec controllers are the most common.
 The ACB-4000 (used in the Acorn Winchester Disc) is an MFM board.
 The ACB-4070 (used in the Technomatic Winchester Disc) is an RLL board.